Fostering FAQ

 What if I have children?

 Golden Bond Rescue researched the safety of rescued dogs with children and found that most dog bites involve children under the age of ten.
-To ensure our dogs are given a secure environment and the best chance at a successful forever family, we decided not to place our dogs in foster families or adoptive families with children under the age of 10 years.
+To ensure our dogs are given a secure environment and the best chance at a successful forever family, we decided not to place our dogs in foster families or adoptive families with children under the age of ten.

 I’d like to foster.
 What do I do next?